Anti-Spam - using Asirra |

 This example uses the (Beta) Asirra Project to determine if the form-filler is human or machine.
 Asirra (Animal Species Image Recognition for Restricting Access) is a HIP (Human Interface Proof) that works by asking users to identify photographs of cats and dogs.

-If the cats are selected incorrectly, the message is not sent - but, unlike here, no indication of failure should be given to the user.
+If the cats are selected incorrectly, the message is not sent.
 In this demonstration, if the selection is wrong, an alert is given.

 This page shows what happens when JavaScript is enabled: JavaScript disabled version